Civic Passion–Proletariat Political Institute–Hong Kong Resurgence Order

-A localist political alliance was formed by 3 Hong Kong organisations – Civic Passion, Proletariat Political Institute and Hong Kong Resurgence Order – to field candidates to contest the 2016 legislative election.
-Without an official name, the alliance is informally called Yit Po Shing (熱普城 (jit6 pou2 sing4)) in Chinese, taking one word from each of the member organisation's name or ideology.
+A localist political alliance was formed by three Hong Kong organisations – Civic Passion, Proletariat Political Institute and Hong Kong Resurgence Order – to field candidates to contest the 2016 legislative election.
+The alliance is called Yit Po Shing (熱普城 (jit6 pou2 sing4)) in Chinese, taking one word from each of the member organisation's name or ideology.
 The alliance's common platform is "Creating a de facto referendum in five constituencies; allow all citizens to participate in the creation of constitution".

 The alliance was dissolved after the election, in which one member of Civic Passion was elected.

 Background

 Wong Yuk-man and Wong Yeung-tat previously contested the 2012 election under the flag of People Power.
 While Wong Yuk-man was elected, Wong Yeung-tat suffered a narrow defeat.
 People Power was then transformed from an electoral alliance into a political party, through a coalition of several parties.
 After the election, Wong Yeung-tat cut ties with People Power and expanded Civic Passion, which had been established as part of his own election campaign.
 Wong Yuk-man's Proletariat Political Institute (PPI) was a founding member of People Power; however, his disagreement with People Power over the 2014 electoral reform and Occupy Central action plans saw the breakaway of PPI in 2013.

 Chin Wan, considered one of the pioneers of localist political thought for his "Hong Kong City-State Theory", founded the Hong Kong Resurgence Order in 2014 with the aim of "restoring Chinese civilisation".